CumulusNetworks/docs/content/version/cumulus-linux-321/Network-Virtualization/Static-VXLAN-Tunnels.md

  - /display/CL321/Static+VXLAN+Tunnels
  - /pages/viewpage.action?pageId=5126991
 pageID: 5126991
+---
----In VXLAN-based networks, there are a range of complexities and challenges in determining the destination *virtual tunnel endpoints* (VTEPs) for any given VXLAN.
+In VXLAN-based networks, there are a range of complexities and challenges in determining the destination *virtual tunnel endpoints* (VTEPs) for any given VXLAN.
 At scale, various solutions, including [Lightweight Network